insilichem/esigen/docs/templates.md

     - `{{ cartesians }}`: Molecule structure exported in XYZ format.
 - Functions
     - `{{ convertor(value, from_unit, to_unit) }}` can be used to change units in most cases.
 If not, you can always use normal math inside the curly braces (`{{ (10+value)**2 }}`).

+Depending on the software used to create the output file, some fields might not be available.
+When in doubt, you can check the JSON dump of the files by appending `/json` to the report URL (a link is also available in the bottom of the page).
+This will list all the attributes available for each file.

 ## Missing Values